sparrc/cookbook/readme.md

 - 4 portions
 - 40 minutes

+Israeli vegetarian soup/stew

+#### Ingredients:

 - 3 green bell peppers
 - 3 jalapeno peppers
 - 1 medium yellow onion
-Chop onions and pepper into small pieces.
-Oil a pan and heat over medium-high heat.
-When hot, add chiles and onion and cook until soft and golden brown, about 6 minutes.

 - 5 cloves garlic, mashed
 - 1 tsp ground cumin
 - 1 tbsp paprika
-Add garlic and spices and cook, stirring frequently, for about 2 minutes.

 - 1 28 oz can diced tomatoes
 - 1/2 cup water
+- 1/2 cup crumbled feta
+- 1 tbsp parsley
+- 6 medium eggs

+#### Directions:

+1. Chop onions and pepper into small pieces.
+Oil a pan and heat over medium-high heat.
+When hot, add chiles and onion and cook until soft and golden brown, about 6 minutes.
+1. Add garlic and spices and cook, stirring frequently, for about 2 minutes.
-Add tomatoes and water to pan, reduce heat to medium, and simmer, stirring occasionally, until thickened slightly, about 15 minutes.
+1. Add tomatoes and water to pan, reduce heat to medium, and simmer, stirring occasionally, until thickened slightly, about 15 minutes.
 Season with salt and pepper.

-- 6 medium eggs
-crack eggs over the sauce so that they are evenly distributed across sauce's surface.
+1. Crack eggs over the sauce so that they are evenly distributed across sauce's surface.
 Cover skillet and cook until yolks are just set, about 5 minutes.
 Using a spoon, baste the whites of the eggs with tomatoe mixture, being careful not to disturb the yolk.

-- 1/2 cup crumbled feta
-- 1 tbsp parsley
-Serve with crumbled feta and parsley sprinkled on top, along with white french bread or pitas.
+1. Serve with crumbled feta and parsley sprinkled on top, along with white french bread or pitas.

 ________________________________________________________________________________